-One year for Christmas, I ordered a t-shirt for Leif from Slightly Stoopid, a rock band from California.
-Inspired by Mötley Crüe, Guns N’ Roses, Metallica, Def Leppard, Slightly Stoopid describes their music as "a fusion of folk, rock, reggae and blues with hip-hop, funk, metal and punk."
+One year for Christmas, I ordered a t-shirt for Leif from Slightly Stoopid, a California rock band.
+Inspired by Mötley Crüe, Guns N’ Roses, Metallica, and Def Leppard, Slightly Stoopid describes their music as "a fusion of folk, rock, reggae and blues with hip-hop, funk, metal and punk."

 At the time, Slightly Stoopid was one of his favorite bands.
 I liked their music, too.
 "Girl U So Fine," released in August 2007, was one of my favorite songs ever.
 I loved the guitar work by Miles Doughty and Kyle McDonald.